numso/SpeedyShop/README.md

 SpeedyShop
 ==========

-SpeedyShop is a Javascript-powered website for our CS3450 School Project in which customers can select items, add them to a cart, and psuedo-purchase them.
-Employees manage employees, while admins can view sales and manage the item list.
+SpeedyShop was made for my CS 3450 class.
+The group repository is on [github](https://github.com/SpeedyShopOne/SpeedyShop).

-The project is live on http://speedyshop.herokuapp.com, which is manually updated.
-Run the code here for the latest version.
+The project is live on [heroku](http://speedyshop.herokuapp.com).